 Why Ransomware Should be on Your Radar – And in Your Security Budget

-Ransomware is here to stay.
-Attacks have doubled in frequency this year, touching every major industry across the globe.
-Once a side character in the cybersecurity game, it has become the third most frequent type of data breach according to the 2021 Verizon Data Breach Investigations Report.
-And with new approaches emerging like double extortion and ransomware as a service (RaaS), attacks are becoming both more sophisticated and accessible to criminals.
+Ransomware threats are here to stay.
+Once a side character in the cybersecurity game, ransomware is now one of the top Action varieties in recent data breaches according to the 2023 Verizon Data Breach Investigations Report.
+And with new approaches emerging like double extortion, phishing strategies, and ransomware as a service (RaaS), businesses are unintentionally revealing more vulnerabilities to cyber criminals, making it easier for them to enter your operating system.

 First, let’s define our terms.

 Ransomware is a type of malware.
-So, really, our first question is – what is malware?
+Which brings us to our first question – what is malware?
 Malware is software meant to damage or disrupt a computer system.
-In the case of ransomware, that malware serves to hold critical systems and sensitive information hostage until a ransom fee has been paid.
+In the case of ransomware, malware holds critical systems and sensitive information hostage until a ransom fee has been paid.
+Malware can enter your software designed as email attachments, within apps, as search engine notifications, through wifi and more.
+Taking extra internet and email security measures will help avoid these types of ransomware infections.

 Now, what will it cost you?

-What about the highest fee ever?
-That honor goes to an insurance company that had to fork over a whopping $40 million dollars, according to Business Insider.
+What about the highest fees?
+An insurance company in 2021 had to fork over a whopping $40 million, according to Business Insider.
+And they aren’t slowing down: Cyber Ventures predicts that ransomware attacks will cost organizations $265 billion by 2031.

 There are other costs to consider, too, like the brand damage and loss of customer confidence that can come with a major breach.
-Couple that with the fact that experts estimate a ransomware attack will happen every 11 seconds this year (according to Cybercrime Magazine) – and you’ve got an even bigger cost center hanging over your company’s head.
+Couple that with the fact that experts anticipate ransomware attacks to occur every two seconds by 2031 (Cyber Ventures) – and you’ve got an even bigger cost center hanging over your company’s head.

 Do people rely on your services?

-The average downtime associated with ransomware attacks is now 21 days (Coveware).
+As of 2021, the average downtime associated with ransomware attacks was 22 days (Statista).
 Downtime in any industry is costly – but for critical infrastructure services, it also means a major interruption to daily life for your customers.
 Additionally, as the supply chain becomes a more popular target, you’ll need to consider the relative strength or weakness of every link – third parties included.

 Where you’ve seen it already: In May 2021, a single stolen password from Colonial Pipeline triggered a fuel shortage across the U.S. Southeast.
 A month later, seven of the company’s finance systems were still down.